Bridging Implicit and Explicit Geometric Transformation for Single-Image View Synthesis: Introduction

 With the recent success of differentiable geometric transformation methods~\cite{bao2019depth, niklaus2020softmax}, explicit methods~\cite{chen2019monocular, wiles2020synsin, hou2021novel, zhou2016view, liu2021infinite, li2022infinitenature} leverage such 3D inductive biases to guide the view synthesis network to preserve 3D transformed contents, and various generative models are applied to complete the unseen regions.
 Since explicit methods directly learn the pixel correspondence between the reference image and the novel view image, convolutional neural networks are often utilized to extract the discriminative local scene representation.
 Therefore, they can produce high-quality novel view images in small view changes, where the content of the reference viewpoint still occupies a large portion.
 However, the global scene representation is not sufficiently trained, resulting in the image quality having been degraded for large view changes due to a lack of ability to generate pixels of the unseen region.
 To deal with this problem, outpainting with the autoregressive model is exploited to fill unseen regions~\cite{rockwell2021pixelsynth}, but generating photo-realistic images remains a challenge for explicit methods.

 On the other side, implicit methods~\cite{tatarchenko2016multi, rombach2021geometry,ren2022look} less enforce 3D inductive biases and let the model learn the required 3D geometry for view synthesis.
 Based on the powerful autoregressive transformer~\cite{esser2021taming}, recent implicit methods~\cite{rombach2021geometry,ren2022look} learn the 3D geometry from reference images and camera parameters by leveraging the global self-attention for all pixels.
-Implicitly learned 3D geometry allows the model to synthesize diverse and realistic novel view images, but the only use of the global scene representation has been degenerated to represent detailed correspondences between the reference image and the novel view image.
+Implicitly learned 3D geometry allows the model to synthesize diverse and realistic novel view images, but the only use of the global scene representation has degenerated to represent detailed correspondences between the reference image and the novel view image.
 Due to the lack of discriminative local scene representation and the reduction in 3D inductive biases, implicit methods fail to preserve the reprojected contents.

 To sum up, previous single-image view synthesis methods suffer from a trade-off between two objectives: 1) preserve seen contents and 2) generate semantically compatible unseen regions.
-Figure~\ref{fig:seesaw_problem} shows an apparent trade-off that explicit methods well preserve seen contents with sacrificing the generation of unseen regions and vice versa for implicit methods.
-Here, we call this trade-off the \textit{seesaw problem} and emphasize the need for combining solid points of explicit and implicit methods.
+Figure~\ref{fig:seesaw_problem} highlights the trade-off that explicit methods well preserve seen contents while sacrificing the generation of unseen regions and vice versa for implicit methods.
+We term this trade-off the \textit{seesaw problem} and advocate for a synergistic approach that combines the strengths of both explicit and implicit methods.
 Moreover, recent methods often depend on autoregressive models, which generate individual pixels sequentially.
-Sequential generation causes slower view synthesis than non-autoregressive methods, limiting application areas such as real-time image animation.
+This sequential generation hampers view synthesis speed, impeding real-time image animation.
 Therefore, we refocus on an efficient non-autoregressive model for single-image view synthesis.